a-shevlin/currency-exchanger/README.md

 * _See **[package.json](/package.json)** for full list of dependencies._
 ## Description

 A user should be able to enter a USD amount and choose which currency to convert to.
 The currencies are fetched using [ExchangeRate-API](https://www.exchangerate-api.com/) and returned to the user on the webpage.
+The conversion rate is then displayed with the most recent timestamp for when the API updated that currency.

 ## Setup/Installation Requirements